sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 The development keys will be not stored in Git, instead will be a variable named SB_DEV_KEYS_PATH in compilation time, and the developer will set the location of his private keys.

 ##### How to sing the components
-Signing Script: we need to sign shim, grub, vmlinuz, and KO, to do that it will be added a sign script in the Sonic repo in the /script folder named signing_secure_boot_sign_dev.
+Signing Script: we need to sign shim, grub, vmlinuz, and KO, to do that it will be added a sign script in the SONiC repo in the /script folder named signing_secure_boot_sign_dev.

 This script will sign all the components described before.
 (Using sbsign tool for .efi files and sign-file for KO files.)
 This script will be used in the development flow with dev keys.